defo550/cto-compass/README.md

 A practical guide for CTOs, aspiring technology leaders, and "accidental CTOs" who need structure in balancing Strategy, Execution, and Culture.

-## Purpose
+## Background & Purpose

-This framework emerged from real-world experience leading technology at a healthcare analytics startup.
+This framework was developed through real experience as a co-founder and CTO of a healthcare technology company.
+It addresses the common challenge of the "accidental CTO" - technical professionals thrust into leadership without formal training or clear role definition.

+The SEC Framework provides the structure I wish I'd had when first stepping into technology leadership.
 It provides:

 - **Clear structure** for the often ambiguous CTO role
 - **Time allocation guidance** to balance competing priorities